joeykap123/tf2-netcode-analysis/docs/README.md

 # docs Folder
 Contains project documentation, research notes, code analysis, references, and the legal/ethical disclaimer.

+# Features & Key Components
+Basically take resume section and tweak it to be more technical, instead of appealing to employers.

 # License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.